lungd/openworm-experiments/2017-08-05/README.md

 Continued from experiments [2017-07-31](../2017-07-31/).

-In these experiments we fine-tuned the conductance of DB-muscle (dorsal left) excitatory synapses while making use of the 'delayed' GJs between AVB and DB neurons.
+In these experiments, we fine-tuned the conductance of DB-muscle (dorsal left) excitatory synapses while making use of the 'delayed' GJs between AVB and DB neurons.

-The result of e.g. case34, or case36 (different conductance for muscle-muscle GJs) is still not perfect yet - posterior muscles don't receive as much synaptic input as anterior muscles, resulting into different spike frequencies.
+The result of e.g. case34, or case36 (different conductance for muscle-muscle GJs) is still not perfect yet - posterior muscles don't receive as much synaptic input as anterior muscles, resulting in different spike frequencies.

 # Result of experiments